Rogdham/pyzstd/index.rst

     When not using this mode, the output buffer grows `gradually <https://github.com/animalize/pyzstd/blob/dbf717d48cf0cdb218665b5ee276c8d8c2138ae2/src/_zstdmodule.c#L146-L171>`_, in order not to allocate too much memory.
 The negative effect is that pyzstd module usually need to call the underlying zstd library's compress function multiple times.

     When using this mode, the size of output buffer is provided by ZSTD_compressBound() function, which is larger than input data a little (maximum compressed size in worst case single-pass scenario).
-For a 100 MB input data, the allocated output buffer is (100 MB + 400 KB).
+For a 100 MiB input data, the allocated output buffer is (100 MiB + 400 KiB).
 The underlying zstd library has a speed optimization for this output buffer size (~4% faster than this size - 1).

     .. sourcecode:: python